PaddlePaddle/book/05.understand_sentiment/README.md

     # Movie Reviews, from imdb test
     reviews = [
         'Read the book, forget the movie!',
-        'What a script, what a story, what a mess!', 'This is a great movie.',
+        'This is a great movie.',
-        'This is a good film.
-This is very funny.'
     ]
     reviews = [c.split() for c in reviews]